pasangimhana/rust-learning/documentation/notes.md

 }
 ```

+### Methods of Option

+- `Option::is_some()` - Returns true if the Option is Some.

+- `Option::is_none()` - Returns true if the Option is None.

+- `Option::unwrap()` - Returns the value inside the Option if it is Some.
+If it is None, it panics.

+- `Option::expect()` - Returns the value inside the Option if it is Some.
+If it is None, it panics with the message passed to it.

+- `Option::unwrap_or()` - Returns the value inside the Option if it is Some.
+If it is None, it returns the value passed to it.

-#### References
+## References
 References are used to refer to a value without taking ownership of it.
 They are used to pass a value to a function without moving it.
-This is a concept called borrowing.
+This is a concept called *borrowing*.

+> Note : Reference & in Rust is different from C/C++ reference &.
+In Rust, & is used to create a reference to a value and * is used to dereference the reference.
+In C/C++, & is used to get the address of a variable and * is used to get the value at the address.
+In Rust, the address of a variable is not exposed to the programmer.

 ```rust
 fn main() {